 Instructions

-- Make and blind bake crust.
+- Make crust and chill 30 minutes.
+Roll and blind bake at 375°F.